garretttolmanj/startup/README.md

 + -done- 10% Application images.
 I added a new logo designed by my sister Lauren Johnson.
 I rounded the images' edges in the Navbar.

 [NOTES](https://github.com/garretttolmanj/startup/blob/main/notes.md)

+## Javascript Deliverable
++ -done- Simon Javascript deployed to the production environment
++ -done- A link to this GitHub startup repository prominently display on the application's home page.
++ -done- Notes in this startup Github repository README.md.
++ -done- More than 10 commits spread consistently through the assignment period.
++ -done- 20% JavaScript support for future login.
+Username is displayed in the header and is used to access a user's data from previous use.
++ -done- 20% JavaScript support for future database data.
+I created a User class that stores important data for each user including their username, password, exercise list, friend list, and calendar data.
++ -done- 20% JavaScript support for future WebSocket.
+I implemented some placeholders in the friends.html page that will allow users to accept or decline incoming friend requests.
+The user is also able to view the calendar of each friend.
++ -done- 40% JavaScript support for your application's interaction logic.
+The calendar is now completely interactive with the ability to toggle between months, add workouts to each calendar day, and log completed sets.
+The exercise list can be updated by pressing the Exercises button in the header and selecting the Add Exercise button.
+The javascript used in the stats file finds the user's highest weight used in a set for each exercise and adds it to the stats table.